-Another method hackers use is to steal your personal information to hack your online accounts like Amazon and other shopping sites.
+Another method hackers use to steal your personal information is through hacking your online accounts like Amazon and other shopping sites.
 Account takeover fraud increased by 8% from 2016 to 2017, which accounted for $16.8 billion in losses.

 Thieves Don’t Need Your Credit Card Number Anymore

 Identity thieves do not need your credit card number to steal your credentials or identity.
 Sometimes all they need is one piece of information about you and can then easily gain access to the rest.

 Most people know and understand the importance of locking up documents like social security cards, passports, and credit cards.
 However, we often overlook the personal information that we store on our electronics.

 When it’s time to upgrade your current mobile phone, do you have a plan of destruction for the device?
 Often times old cell phones are forgotten about and eventually lost track of.
 This places you in danger of identity theft.

 There is no denying that our smartphones may know more about us than we do.
 They keep track of passwords, locations, health, and store our financial information through banking apps.

 A mobile phone is a gold mine to an identity thief.
 That is why it is critical to set up precautions such as passcodes and passwords to keep hackers out of the data.

 In some cases though, difficult passwords and strong encryption have sparked much debate.

 A prime example, the FBI-Apple encryption dispute has raised many concerns whether and to what extent courts in the United States can compel manufacturers to assist in unlocking cell phones whose contents are cryptographically protected.